 Infrared Spectroelectrochemistry

-Infrared spectroelectrochemistry (IR-SEC) has been used to investigate adsorption phenomena in electrochemical systems as well as to identify and unravel molecular mechanisms of biological electron transfer.
+IR-SEC can be used to investigate adsorption of a species onto an electrode surface, as well as to identify and unravel molecular mechanisms of biological electron transfer.
 It has applications in the study of conducting polymers, redox-active organic molecules in solution, inorganic or organometallic complexes, as well as being often used in mechanistic studies and electrocatalysis.

 It is becoming increasingly common to combine IR-SEC with other physical techniques.
-An example of this would be to scan electrochemical microscopy [9], and thus, gain a more complete analysis of the sample.
+An example of this would be to combine IR-SEC with scanning electrochemical microscopy to gain a more complete analysis of the whole sample.

 Raman Spectroelectrochemistry

-If you are analysing self-assembled monolayers, you can use Raman spectroelectrochemistry to obtain information on the orientation of molecules on the surface of electrodes [10].
+If you are analyzing self-assembled monolayers, you can also use Raman spectroelectrochemistry to obtain information on the orientation of molecules on the surface of electrodes. .

 X-Ray Spectroelectrochemistry